SEO 101 should be a required course for any business owner with a website.

 In order for Google to maintain their reputation for being the best, they have to ensure that all of the search results they serve up are as relevant as possible.

 If you only take one thing away from this article, let it be this: all of Google’s ranking factors are designed to ensure that their audience (the people searching) are delivered a good product.
-If the product that your SEO Specialist sold you only looks at external factors like backlinks and doesn’t look at making your website perform better, then you have probably been sold a lemon.
+If the product that your SEO company sold you only looks at external factors like backlinks and doesn’t look at making your website perform better, then you have probably been sold a lemon.